 For: All students

-The HIV Education, Awareness, and Research Team (HEART) is a collaboration of faculty and students at the University of Central Florida who are dedicated to addressing the multiple and complex effects of the HIV/AIDS epidemic, both locally and nationally.
-HEART exists to serve the community by (a) partnering with community organizations and stakeholders to address HIV/AIDS locally; (b) providing educational opportunities focused on HIV and AIDS and their medical, mental health, and social effects on individuals and families; (c) raising awareness about HIV prevention and treatment within the UCF community and in Central Florida; and (c) seeking and acquiring external funding and conducting high-quality research that informs prevention methods and mental health interventions for individuals and families affected by HIV and AIDS.
+Existing to serve the community, the HIV Education, Awareness and Research Team — or H.E.A.R.T — is a group of faculty and students committed to addressing the multiple and complex effects of the HIV/AIDS epidemic, both locally and nationally.
+As a member, you’ll partner with community organizations and stakeholders to address HIV/AIDS locally, educate the community on HIV and AIDS and their effects on both individuals and families, raise awareness about HIV prevention and treatment, pursue external funding, and conduct high-quality research that informs prevention methods and mental health interventions for people affected by HIV and AIDS.

 Whether you’re just getting started or taking the next step in your counseling or school psychology career, building connections and staying current with the latest research and best practices is key to your success.
 Through membership in leading professional organizations, you’ll access to state and national conferences, networking opportunities and cutting-edge resources — helping you stay informed, inspired and connected.
 Students may also apply for funding to attend professional events.